 SASO sexual assault services-If you or someone you know has been a victim of sexual violence and you need additional support or resources please contact the 24 hour hotline or the SASO office at 970-259-3074

-National Runaway Safeline 1-800-RUNAWAY (786-2929)
+National Runaway Safeline 1-800-RUNAWAY (786-2929) https://www.1800runaway.org/ Live chat and phone call available.

-Students at-risk of Homelessness
+Students at-risk of Homelessness/Unhoused Youth

-McKinney-Vento Colorado Charter School Institute-Animas High School/Mountain Middle School in Durango Betsy Jane Basch, Psy.D. | Mental Health Programs Specialist O: (303) 866-3299 C: (303) 532-7395
+Colorado Charter School Institute Betsy Jane Basch, Psy.D. | Mental Health Programs Specialist O: (303) 866-3299 C: (303) 532-7395

 BetsyBasch@csi.state.co.us